near/stakewars-iv/HOW_TO.md

 ## How to join the network?

-RPC address: TODO
+RPC address would be provided here shortly.

 We recommend you to use [near-cli documentation](https://docs.near.org/tools/near-cli), e.g. how to [create an account](https://docs.near.org/tools/near-cli#near-create-account).

 StatelessNet is a sandbox created for load testing purposes.
-The load from mainnet may be forwarded to StatelessNet.
+The traffic from mainnet may be forwarded to StatelessNet.
 It means that all the existing mainnet accounts would be already occupied.
 It will not affect the activity on mainnet in any case.

-If you need some tokens for your activity, fill out the form: TODO.
+If you need some tokens for your activity, fill out the form: [the link to the form will be provided shortly].

 ## How to become a validator?